Patient retention is the best way to earn revenue for your clinic – because it’s a lot cheaper than acquiring new patients.

 Tips on how to retain more patients

 Now that you know your potential dental patient retention gaps, you can start to build a patient retention strategy that makes sense for your clinic.
-Here are five tactics to help you keep more of your patients.
+Here are five patient retention ideas to help you keep more of your patients.

 - Track patient appointment data.

 You can’t improve what you don’t measure.
-Before you tackle a patient retention strategy, you’ll need to know some of your clinic’s patient retention statistics.
+Before you implement any healthcare retention strategies, you’ll need to know some of your clinic’s patient retention statistics.

 - New vs. returning clients within three months, six months, and one year